Aïssa Khelladi: Algérie Littérature/ Action

 After fleeing from the Algerian government in 1994, Khelladi became a political refugee in France, where he continued in literary and journalistic career.
 This led him to, in 1996, start Algérie Littérature/Action alongside Marie Virolle in her apartment with two thousand francs (~US$300).
 Then began by publishing articles by close friends and themselves, including Khelladi's “Peurs et Mensonges”.

-Overtime, they gained recognition and respect from writers and the mainstream audience and began received more high-quality submissions to consider for publication.
-Once they had “proven themselves” they received financial backing from Centre National du Livre (CNL) and the Fond's d’Action (FAS) as well as more mainstream media attention from radio shows, television and newspaper.
+Over time, they gained recognition and respect from writers and the mainstream audience and began received more high-quality submissions to consider for publication.
+Once they had “proven themselves” they received financial backing from Centre National du Livre (CNL) and the Fond's d'Action (FAS) as well as more mainstream media attention from radio shows, television and newspaper.

 AL/A was published in a single volume at a time, usually 200-300 pages long that featured a novel followed by cultural publications such as biographies, literary criticisms and short stories.
 This structure was adapted primarily for publishing reasons, as it had to be considered a periodical in order for Virolle and Khelladi to start publishing with so little money.
 However, they also wanted this structure in order to not prioritize one type of writing over the other, opting to create an anthology of multiple types of Algerian literature.
 The publishing house behind AL/A, Marsa Publishing, is now located in both Paris and Algeria, with the publishing centralized in Paris but most of the works coming from Algeria and other places around the globe.